Spitalfields Music: History

 In 2020, the festival was postponed due to the coronavirus pandemic.

 Learning and Participation Programme

 Since the founding of the education programme in 1989, the work that Spitalfields Music does with the community of Tower Hamlets has grown considerably.
-It was an early pioneer in the field of arts festival education programmes in the UK.
-Spitalfields Music delivers a busy programme throughout the year, working in schools, special needs settings, care homes and community spaces.

 Alongside its Learning and Participation Programme, Spitalfields Music also runs a number of schemes to develop artists and music leaders of the future, including Trainee Music Leaders Scheme and Open Call.

 Trainee Music Leaders Scheme

 This is a year-long training programme for emerging music leaders to develop their skills as creative music leaders in learning and community settings, working with national partners including: Welsh National Opera, LSO Discovery, Opera North, Orchestras Live, Multi Story Orchestra and Southbank Sinfonia.

-Open Call

-Open Call is an open commissioning project that nurtures artists from diverse backgrounds to develop their compositional practice, developing early stage pieces to a work-in-progress stage, and testing new ways to connect their work to audiences.

 Funding

-Spitalfields Music is a charity and relies on grants, sponsorships, in kind help and donations to help run its festivals and the Learning and Participation Programme.
-They receive financial support from trusts, foundations, corporate giving, public funding and individual giving.
-They also earn a small percentage of their income from ticket sales from their festivals.
+Spitalfields Music receives financial support from trusts, foundations, corporate giving, public funding and individual giving.
+They also earn income from ticket sales from their festivals.